mattg317/Week2/LessonPlans/2/Activities/12-Stu_HornetsNest/Instructions.md

-# Budget Checker
+# Hornets Nest

 ## Instructions

-* Create a VBA Script to complete the budget checker.
+* Create a VBA script to handle the growing Hornet infestation on your spreadsheet.

-* There are three parts to this problem.
+* There are three parts to this problem:

-  * Part 1: Calculate the total after fees and enter the value in the "Total" cell
+  * Part I: Count the number of Hornets found and display the number to your user in the form of a message box.

-  * Part II: Create a Message Box for the user to designate whether the amount after fees is within or above budget.
+  * Part II: Modify the script such that it changes the word Hornets to "Bugs".

-  * Part III (Challenge): If the price is over budget, correct the price such that it fits within the max of the user budget.
-Be sure to round down!
-(Example: If the user's budget is 100 and the fees are 15%, the max price is 86)
+  * Part III: Modify the script a third time, this time keeping in mind that you have a limited number of Bugs and Bees.
+Use the full set of Bugs and Bees you have available to replace the Hornets.
+If you run out of Bugs or Bees provide the user with the message: "Oh no!
+We still have hornets..."

 ## Hints

-* Break up the problem into smaller steps.
+* You may want to create a backup copy of your spreadsheet -- in case your macro writes over the contents.

-* Look at old code!
+* Take lots of deep breaths!